Unsigned by the maker (attributed to Cary, London)

 The mirror is single-sided and concave.

-The microscope is supplied with three numbered objectives
+The microscope is supplied with three numbered objectives (one missing its lens),

 which can be used individually or in combinations to vary

 the magnification.
 In addition, there is a live-box, a dissecting needle,